Slovakia – a surprising country

 The small museum site has a village stone house from 1916.
 Fascinating items used in past times in domestic and agricultural village life fill the little house.
 A whole range of farm and domestic equipment are on display.
 Two very old weaving looms have been saved and amazingly, they still work today!
 An extremely large wooden implement caught my eye.
 It was a giant marmalade stirrer!

 A Celtic roundhouse is under construction at the museum.
 This building shows the links with the area’s prehistoric and early historic heritage.

 We spent one day clay plastering and helping to reconstruct the walls of the new coffee shop.
 Jakub is restoring this original building from 1887 with help from keen visitors!
 We filled gaps in the walls with stones and slapped on the plaster to create a weather proof breathable wall for the building.

 Clay plastering is hard work!
-Plastering involves a lot of lifting, throwing and mixing but it’s great fun too!
+Plastering activity involves a lot of lifting and throwing and mixing.
+I can confirm that it is great fun too!
 We mixed our own home made plaster by mixing fresh clay, gravel, cut straw, sand and water .
 Some people actually mixed the plaster the old fashioned way, with their feet!

 A large collection of international masks are on display in a mask gallery.
 There is a small green village shop and local handmade products are for sale here.
 I have been to central Europe before when I went to rural Romania – checkout my experiences here – Transylvania – Dracula Country